Today – A round up of easy space craft ideas for the under 5s

-Before Christmas we had the chance to go to the National Space Centre in Leicester (I’ll be posting a review of the centre soon) and to make the most of the day we have spent some time before and since on space related activities so we can talk about the solar system, the big bang, space travel and even aliens.
+Before Christmas we had the chance to go to the National Space Centre in Leicester.
+I’ll be posting a review of the centre soon.
+To make the most of the day we have spent some time before and since on space related activities and easy space crafts so we can talk about the solar system, the big bang, space travel and even aliens.

 1 Papier Mache Solar System – Red Ted Art